Solving Optimal Execution Problems via In-Context Operator Networks: Introduction

 \section{Introduction}

-Devising optimal order execution strategies for buying or selling large volumes of shares of a stock on a centralized exchange is a major concern for large institutional investors and hence became a well-studied problem in financial mathematics in the past two decades.
+Devising optimal order execution strategies for buying or selling large volumes of shares of a stock on a centralized exchange is a major concern for large institutional investors and hence became a well-studied problem in quantitative finance in the past two decades.
 The aim is to split up a large meta order into smaller child orders which are executed over some time horizon to mitigate adverse price impact incurred by large trades.
-We refer to the excellent monographs~\cite{CarteaJaimungalPenalva:15, Gueant:16, BouchaudEtAl:18, Webster:23} for a comprehensive overview of this topic.
+We refer to the monographs~\cite{CarteaJaimungalPenalva:15, Gueant:16, BouchaudEtAl:18, Webster:23} for a comprehensive overview of this topic.
+Typically, these problems are addressed as optimal stochastic control problems by first formulating a price impact model that describes how trades affect the execution price, and then solving for an optimal execution strategy tailored to this model.